mevonuk/learn2slither/README.md

 ### Snake

 The snake starts with three segments, randomly located on the board.
 The snake can see in the four board directions from its head.
-This is it's view.
+This is its view.
 The view is passed to the interpreter to create a state, which is then given to the agent.

-If the snake dies, and additional sessions exist, the snake is reset to the default length at a random spot on the board.
+If the snake dies, the snake is reset to the default length at a random spot on the board.

 ## Interpreter